ZinnyEdmund/UMS-/README.md

 ## Contribution

-Fell free to submit issues and pull requests.
+Feel free to submit issues and pull requests.

 ---